 Its crafts offer a means of economic and social empowerment for many African communities.
 It creates employment opportunities, promotes local entrepreneurship and contributes to the enhancement of cultural identity.

-The craftsmanship of this shell with its long history is a window on the richness of African culture, a celebration of artistic ingenuity that has stood the test of time.
-As the world continues to embrace African art, cowrie shell craftsmanship remains a precious witness to African heritage, a bridge between past and future, between Africa and the world.
+Encompassing a long history, cowrie shell craftsmanship is a window on Africa's cultural richness, a celebration of artistic ingenuity that has stood the test of time.
+As the world continues to embrace African art, cowrie shell crafts remain a precious witness to African heritage, a bridge between past and future, between Africa and the world.